Taxation in the United Kingdom: Income tax

-Income tax is the single largest source of government revenue in the United Kingdom, making up about 30 percent of the total, followed by National Insurance contributions at around 20 percent.
-More than 25% of all income tax revenue is paid by the top 1% of taxpayers, i.e. taxpayers with the highest incomes, and 90% of all income tax revenue is paid by the top 50% of taxpayers with the highest incomes.
+Income tax is the single largest source of government revenue in the United Kingdom, making up about 30 per cent of the total, followed by National Insurance contributions at around 20 per cent.
+Almost 1/3 of all income tax revenue is paid by the top 1% of earners (>£160,000), and 90% of all income tax revenue is paid by the top 50% of taxpayers with the highest incomes.
 The Scottish Parliament has full control over income tax rates and thresholds on all non-savings and non-dividend income liable for tax by taxpayers resident in Scotland.
 The Welsh Parliament also has some powers over income tax in Wales, but they have not been used.

 Each person has an income tax personal allowance, and income up to this amount in each tax year is free of tax.
-Until the 2027/28 tax year, the tax-free allowance for under-65s with income less than £100,000 is £12,570.
+Until the 2027/28 tax year, the tax-free allowance for individuals with income less than £100,000 is £12,570.

 Any income above the personal allowance is taxed using a number of bands:

 Taxpayer's income is assessed for tax according to a prescribed order, with income from employment using up the personal allowance and being taxed first, followed by savings income (from interest or otherwise unearned) and then dividends.

 Foreign income of United Kingdom residents is taxed as United Kingdom income, but to prevent double taxation the United Kingdom has agreements with many countries to allow offset against United Kingdom tax what is deemed paid abroad.
 These deemed amounts paid abroad are not necessarily as much as actually paid.

 Rental income on a property investment business (such as a buy to let property) is taxed as other savings income, after allowing deductions including mortgage interest.
 The mortgage does not need to be secured against the property receiving the rent, subject to a maximum of the purchase prices of the property investment business properties (or the market value at the time they transferred into the business).
 Joint owners can decide how they divide income and expenses, as long as one does not make a profit and the other a loss.
 Losses can be brought forward to subsequent years.

 England, Wales and Northern Ireland

-Current rates

 This table reflects the removal of the 10% starting rate from April 2008, which also saw the 22% income tax rate drop to 20%.
 From April 2010, the Labour government introduced a 50% income tax rate for those earning more than £150,000.
 Income threshold for high taxation rate on income was decreased to £32,011 in 2013.
 The coalition government raised this allowance in years following 2014, and the 50% tax bracket was reduced to its current 45% rate.